 The Passive Entry system is an enhancement to the vehicle's Remote Keyless Entry system and a feature of Keyless Enter-N-Go.
-Refer to "Keyless Enter-N-Go" in "Starting And Operating" for further information.
 This feature allows you to lock and unlock the vehicle's door(s) without having to push the key fob lock or unlock buttons.

 - Passive Entry may be programmed ON/OFF.
-Refer to "Uconnect Settings" in "Understanding Your Instrument 2 Panel" for further information. - If wearing gloves on your hands, or if it has been raining/snowing on the Passive Entry door handle, the unlock sensitivity can be affected, resulting in a slower response time. - If the vehicle is unlocked by Passive Entry and no door is opened within 60 seconds, the vehicle will re-lock and if equipped will arm the security alarm. - The vehicles security alarm can be armed/disarmed by pushing the passive entry key fob lock/unlock buttons (if equipped). - The key fob may not be able to be detected by the vehicle keyless-go system if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal and prevent the keyless-go system from starting the vehicle.
+Refer to "Uconnect Settings" in "Multimedia" for further information. - If wearing gloves on your hands, or if it has been raining/snowing on the Passive Entry door handle, the unlock sensitivity can be affected, resulting in a slower response time.

+- If the vehicle is unlocked by Passive Entry and no door is opened within 60 seconds, the vehicle will re-lock and if equipped will arm the security alarm. - The vehicles security alarm can be armed/disarmed by pushing the passive entry key fob lock/unlock buttons (if equipped). - The key fob may not be able to be detected by the vehicle passive entry system if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal and prevent the passive entry handle from locking/unlocking the vehicle.